• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 Potentiometer code "134 6215" (134 = Centralab, 62 = 1962, 15 = 15th week) represents a typical 1963 Casino setup.
 The pots were often manufactured in late 1962 for guitars assembled in early 1963.

-The pots are dated late '62 is typical for early 1963 production, as Gibson used components manufactured in the previous months.
+The pots dated late '62 are typical for early 1963 production, as Gibson used components manufactured in the previous months.

 1963-Specific Characteristics: